-We are specialized in designing customized trips regarding your wishes, interests and budget.
-Please tell us your preferences regarding accommodation type, how many days you want to travel, which month etc. You can start the tours (private or group) any day of the year.
+We specialize in designing customized trips regarding your wishes, interests and budget.
+With so many possible variations due to dates, types of accommodations and transportation used, putting pricing can sometimes be confusing.
+You can start the tours (private or group) any day of the year.

 Please, contact us at any time at (877)500-1929 ext.
 706 to get immediately a starting price and in order to customize your trip with us.

 Peru can be visited all year-round.
 However, the country experiences two main seasons.
 The dry season is between May & October with sunny days, bright blue skies in the Andes and chilly nights.
 During these months early booking is important, as it is high season.
 Between the months November & March there is more rain.
 January and February are the wettest months to explore beautiful Peru.
 However, you’ll experience greener scenery and some lower rates for flights and hotels.

 The Peruvian current and the geographical relief of Peru condition the climate characteristics in three big areas (from west to east), the coast, the Andean area and the Amazon area or jungle!

 The coast presents, in general, a tempered climate, warm in the north, a little colder to the center and south.
 The rains are almost nonexistent to exception of the north area where strong rains are presented in the rainy season.

 The Andean area or mountain has in general a cold and dry climate, in the north area the rains are more intense.